intermine/bluegenes/docs/building.md

 For security reasons, the `config.edn` file used to execute the jar can be located anywhere, including your home directory.

+You can alternatively bundle `config/prod/config.edn` into the uberjar by including the prod profile:

+    lein with-profile prod uberjar

 ### Launching your uberjar with InterMine